KVET (AM): Programming

 KVET's programming as a sports talk station largely consists of national fare from Fox Sports Radio.
 Morning and afternoon shows are carried in conjunction with KTKR, the iHeartMedia sports talk station in San Antonio; the station is also the local affiliate for the John Clay Wolfe Show.

 Play-by-play rights include the radio networks of the Houston Texans and San Antonio Spurs.
+In 2023, University of Texas athletics returned to the iHeartMedia stations, with KVET AM as the flagship station and KVET-FM simulcasting football and men's basketball, after previously airing on KTXX-FM 104.9.